Vincent Bevan: Playing career

 His first two test caps came instead in the 1949 series against Australia that was played in New Zealand.
 This tour coincided with the stronger though Māori-free All Blacks team touring South Africa.
 Bevan played all four tests the following year against the touring British Lions.
 Injuries prevented him from touring with the 1951 All Blacks to Australia.
 Bevan was a member of the 1953–54 New Zealand rugby union tour of the United Kingdom, Ireland, France and North America and played capably enough during his 16 appearances.
 But with age he was losing a little of his speed and his cousin, Keith Davis, his junior by nearly 10 years, was preferred for all five internationals.

 In total, Bevan played 25 matches for the All Blacks including six tests.
 His only points for the All Blacks came in a match at Manchester on 17 February 1954 when he scored a try in a 17–3 win against North-Western Counties.

-During his first-class career, Bevan played for Wellington College Old Boys (1943), Athletic (1946–49), Tawa (1950–51), Athletic (1953–54), North Island (1947–49, 53), NZ Trials (1947, 50, 53) and the New Zealand XV (1949).
-He built a good club partnership with Bill Freeman who would later become a highly successful coach for Wellington.
-Freeman, at first five-eighths, was the grateful recipient of Bevan's renowned dive-pass.
+During his first-class career, Bevan played for multiple teams starting with The Wellington College Old Boys (1943), Athletic (1946–49), Tawa (1950–51), Athletic (1953–54), North Island (1947–49, 53), NZ Trials (1947, 50, 53) and finally New Zealand XV (1949).
+During those years he built a club partnership with Bill Freeman, who later became a successful coach for Wellington.

 In 75 matches for Wellington, Bevan scored seven tries, two conversions and two dropped goals.
 His first try for Wellington came in the 1943 season against Canterbury.
 Two of Bevan's tries came in Ranfurly Shield matches for Wellington during the 1953 season against Otago and Taranaki respectively.
 Against Taranaki at Athletic Park, Wellington on 29 August 1953, the Wellington forwards "asserted their mastery...[and] the speedy backline had a feast of ball and treated the crowd to spectacular rugby".
 During the game, Bevan was "a livewire link between the forwards and backs".
 Up 18–0 at halftime, Wellington won the match 26–3.

 Bevan rounded out his long career with several appearances in festival-type matches for the Centurions (1952, 55–56), bringing his first class match tally to 121 with a total of 11 tries, two conversions and two dropped goals.